martinsirbe/go-national-rail-client/README.md

 ## Getting Started
 To use this client, register for an OpenLDBWS access token at [National Rail Enquiries][2].

-## Configuration
+## Configuration Access Token

-The API client can be configured using the following options:
+The access token is mandatory and can be set in one of two ways:
+1. By setting the `NR_ACCESS_TOKEN` environment variable.
+2. By using the `AccessTokenOpt("YOUR_ACCESS_TOKEN")` client option.

-- **AccessTokenOpt**: Set using `AccessTokenOpt("YOUR_ACCESS_TOKEN")`.
-If not provided, the library attempts to retrieve the access token from the `NR_ACCESS_TOKEN` environment variable.
-This token is crucial for API authentication.
+If the client option is not provided, the client will attempt to use the access token from the environment variable.
+Please note that the access token is crucial for OpenLDBWS authentication; without it, client initialisation will fail.
-Client initialisation will fail if neither `AccessTokenOpt` nor `NR_ACCESS_TOKEN` environment variable is provided.

-- **HTTPClientOpt**: Customised using `HTTPClientOpt(customHttpClient)`.
-If not provided, a default HTTP client with the following configuration is used:
-    - `Timeout`: 10 seconds
-    - `MaxIdleConns`: 10 connections
-    - `MaxConnsPerHost`: 10 connections
-    - `MaxIdleConnsPerHost`: 10 connections

-- **URLOpt**: Set using `URLOpt("https://example.com")`.
-If not provided, will use `https://lite.realtime.nationalrail.co.uk/OpenLDBWS/ldb11.asmx`.
+If an invalid access token is provided, requests will fail authentication.

 ## Examples
-### Obtain Departure Board
+### Obtain Departure Board With Details
 To retrieve the departure board for a specific train station, provide the station code and the desired number of departures.
 This example demonstrates how to obtain the departure board for Gillingham (Kent) [GLM], displaying 5 upcoming train departures.